-The company says that AI saved them more than $500 million in their call centers last year and made both customers and remaining employees happier.
+AI is now a big part of Microsoft’s operational strategy.
+Microsoft’s Chief Commercial Officer, Judson Althoff, says that AI tools have made sales, customer service, and software engineering a lot more efficient.
+The company says that AI saved them over $500 million in their call centers last year and made both customers and employees who stayed happy.

 But these savings come at a clear cost to people.
 The most recent round of layoffs, which affected almost 4% of Microsoft’s global workforce, was the third such round in 2025.
-This year, more than 15,000 jobs have been cut.
+This year, Microsoft has cut more than 15,000 jobs.
+For people who are affected, hearing about record profits and savings can feel impersonal and very upsetting.

 Comparison: Microsoft Shares vs. Industry Trends

-Microsoft isn’t the only one doing this.
+Microsoft isn’t the only one doing this kind of work.
 Big companies in the tech industry, like Salesforce, Alphabet, and Meta, are using AI to automate tasks and make things run more smoothly, which often means getting rid of traditional jobs.

 For instance, Salesforce now uses AI for 30% of its internal tasks, and Microsoft’s own GitHub Copilot is responsible for creating 35% of new product code.
 This speeds up development cycles and cuts down on the need for manual labor.